 “We wanted to give ourselves freedom to improve all the time.”

 With head brewer Mitch Pickford at the wheel, Range's perpetually fresh-faced beer list is a picture of vitality.
 They self-proclaim a focus on hoppy, dark and sour beers, though anyone looking on (including themselves) can see that there’s a special love for approachable and hazy hop-driven styles.
 Both on tap and in tinnies, it’s not uncommon for more than half the beers available at their Newstead HQ to be hazies, ranging from easy-drinking juicy mid-strengths through to smooth oat cream double IPAs bursting with tropical fruit.
+Winning the inaugural trophy for Champion Juicy-Hazy beer at the 2022 Indies was just confirmation that Range know how to make hazies.

 But that doesn’t mean there isn’t also variety: you’ll usually find a fruited sour or two and a crisp lager to scrape the palate clean, as well as a style from elsewhere on the flavour spectrum whether that’s a comfortably bitter DIPA, a spicy Belgian ale, or a rich stout.